Privacy Policy

 8.1 Consent

-We ask for a positive opt- in for consent to allow us to stay in touch with you about our services and products and to tell you about fundraising appeals, events and other opportunities to help.
-Our requests for consent give you real choice and control and enable you to choose how we contact you, whether by email, post, phone, SMS (text message) or to not contact you at all.
+We ask for a positive opt-in for consent to allow us to stay in touch with you by email and SMS about our services and products and to tell you about fundraising appeals, events and other opportunities to help.
+Our requests for consent give you real choice and control and enable you to choose how we contact you, or to not contact you at all.
 Our requests for consent are kept separate from our terms and conditions.

-Where we are processing your personal data on the basis of consent, you are entitled to withdraw that consent at any time by sending an email to privacy@pennybrohn.org.uk, write to us at Penny Brohn UK, Chapel Pill Lane, Bristol, BS20 0HH or call us on 0303 3000 118 (local call rates apply), 9.00am-5.30pm weekdays.
+Where we are processing your personal data on the basis of consent, you are entitled to withdraw that consent at any time by sending an email to privacy@pennybrohn.org.uk, write to us at Penny Brohn UK, Chapel Pill Lane, Bristol, BS20 0HH or call us on 0303 3000 118 (local call rates apply), 9.00am-4.00pm weekdays or visit pennybrohn.org.uk/contact-updates.

 8.2 Legitimate Interest